-After you use an epinephrine pen:
+After using an epinephrine pen:

-- Stay with your child and call 911. - If possible, keep your child lying down flat or lying on his side just in case he vomits.
+- Stay with your child and call 911. - If possible, keep your child lying down flat or lying on his side just in case they vomit (throw up).

 Take the used epinephrine pen with you to the emergency department (ED) for proper disposal.